 ➤ Just need editing help for articles or promotional pieces?
 Scroll down to Editing: Per Piece or Retainer below.

 ➤ Looking for someone to write a Psychology Today profile?
-I charge $150-250 for this service.
-Send me a message to ask about current availability and pricing.
+I charge $175 to write a new profile from scratch; a reduced rate of $150 may be available to rewrite an existing profile, at my discretion.
+Send me a message to ask about current availability.

 The Fresh Start ($750)